BACK

 Individual Resident Manager

-Your first management option is to hire an individual property or resident manager.
+Your first property management services option is to hire an individual property or resident manager.

-Here are the main benefits and drawbacks of hiring a resident manager.
+Here are the main benefits and drawbacks of hiring a resident manager as a property owner.

 Pros